The US retro-rock project Trapper Schoepp releases the LP Bay Beach Amusement Park on the 2nd of June.

 With a few pieces behind them, thom simon, offer the listener a broad stretch of ideas, within their material, that dates back for over three years.
 Sometimes psychedelic, other times funky-reggae and even as is the case in their latest track, which came out earlier this month – Driving Dreams (available on bandcamp) – surfy-garage-dance – always engaging and having been filtered through a gauze the resulting music has a warmth of sound that embraces the listener.

-I look forward to hearing more of Bad Wave in short order.
+It is of little surprise they are securing a wider touring base and Festival appearances.
+I look forward to hearing more of thom simon, in short order.